-Oklahoma ABLE Tech, along with its grant partners, OkAT Foundation and Fire Protection Publications, has been awarded 13 Federal Emergency Management Agency (FEMA) Fire Safety Solutions grants over the last 18 years, with the goals and outcomes of providing lifesaving equipment to individuals with hearing, vision, or mobility impairments.
-Each year it is determined if additional funding has been granted.
-Unfortunately, the grant was not funded this year.
-Therefore, ABLE Tech will be eliminating this program.
+Oklahoma ABLE Tech, along with its grant partners, OkAT Foundation and Fire Protection Publications, has been awarded 13 Federal Emergency Management Agency (FEMA) Fire Safety Solutions grants with the goals and outcomes of providing lifesaving equipment to individuals with hearing, vision, or mobility impairments.
+While providing smoke alarms and specialized alert devices as assistive technology (A.T.) through these FEMA grant opportunities, ABLE Tech learned the following tips:

 - If your smoke alarm is chirping, it likely needs the battery replaced.
-Please call your local fire department to see if they can provide assistance, if needed, in changing the battery (Replacement batteries will not be provided by ABLE Tech.).
+Contact your local fire department to determine if they can provide assistance if needed.

-- If your Lifetone alert device is experiencing connection issues, please contact Lifetone directly at 800-648-7923.
-A friendly representative will answer the phone and assist you.
+- If your Lifetone alert device is experiencing connection issues, contact Lifetone directly at 800-648-7923.

-- It is important to replace smoke alarms every 10 years to keep the most current technologies and safety features.
+- Replace smoke alarms every 10 years to maintain the most current technologies and safety features.

-- Test smoke alarms and specialized alert equipment monthly to make sure all devices work appropriately and contact your local fire department if you discover there is equipment malfunctioning during your test.
+- Test smoke alarms and specialized alert equipment monthly to make sure all devices work appropriately and contact the local fire department if equipment malfunctions during the test.
 It is safer to discover issues during a test than during a fire!

 - Served over 2,800 Oklahomans with disabilities statewide

-- Developed an online curriculum to provide state-of-the-art training for smoke alarm installations for people with disabilities that has reached thousands of professionals nationwide have participated in the curriculum.
+- Developed an online curriculum providing state-of-the-art training for smoke alarm installations in the homes of people with disabilities.
+Thousands of professionals nationwide have participated in the curriculum.

 Smoke Alarm Installer Training – an online course available for free at the International Fire Service Training Association (IFSTA) ResourceOne website.
 This training was developed in partnership with the Oklahoma Assistive Technology Foundation, Fire Protection Publications and Oklahoma ABLE Tech as a result of funding provided by FEMA.
 The goal of this training is to provide firefighters and emergency responders with the skills and knowledge needed to effectively install smoke alarms according to national code along with specialized alert devices for individuals with disabilities.
 The course is divided into three modules - Smoke Alarm Installer Training, Firefighters Serving People with Disabilities and Project Management for an Effective Smoke Alarm Installation Program Serving People with Disabilities.